michelle0606/Restaurant-List-CRUD/README.md

 # Restaurant-List

-## A web app build with express, a list that user can search restaurant.
+## A web app build with express, a list that user can build restaurant list.

 ![](./public/image/homepage.png)